 By Lisa M. Maloney

-The tiny department of Yale Relocation and Logistics Management (YR&LM) consists of dynamic duo Diane Brown and Tom Schmidt with adm support from Wanda Irizarry.
+The tiny department of Yale Relocation and Logistics Management (YR&LM) consists of dynamic duo Diane Brown and Tom Schmidt with adm support from Carol Boyd.
 They work with various Yale departments to move items like rocks, skulls, priceless works of art, Henry Kissinger’s papers, and even, entire households!
 But please don’t ask them to move your dog.

 In a nutshell, YR&LM is the Yale community’s resource for all ground, air and ocean transportation, including faculty and staff households, lab and office relocations, counseling services for importing and exporting, and liaison with the U.S. Customs Service.